- Food and Cooking»

 How To Mix and Bake

-Cut Flour and Crisco with 2 knives until flour and Crisco are thoroughly blended.
+Cut Flour, salt, sugar and Crisco with 2 knives or a pastry cutter until flour and Crisco are thoroughly blended.

 Add water one tablespoon at a time until mixture is not wet or too dry.